JetBrains/teamcity-rust-plugin/README.md

 # Compatibility

-The plugin is compatible with [TeamCity](https://www.jetbrains.com/teamcity/download/) 9.1.x and greater.
+The plugin is compatible with [TeamCity](https://www.jetbrains.com/teamcity/download/) 10.x and greater.

+# Configuration

+The plugin honors `CARGO_HOME` and `RUSTUP_HOME` environment variables which could be used in [rustup configuration](https://github.com/rust-lang-nursery/rustup.rs#choosing-where-to-install).

+To locate rust and cargo tools on build agent in addition to `CARGO_HOME` value also used `PATH` environment variable.

 # Build